SoLee1221/battleship-game/README.md

 • Allows more than 1 player to play instead of vs computer.
 • Allow players to put ships where they like.
 • Increase the amount of ships.
 • Limited amount of rounds.

+<h3>Data model</h3>

+I created a simple board for both player and computer with a fixed size for both computer and player